allen880117/NCTU-IntroToCN2018-Lab2/README.md

         > for some functions, we need import some module first.
         ```py
         '''
-        Remember to import the followin module first!
+        Remember to import the following module first!
         '''
         from mininet.util import dumpNodeConnections
         from mininet.cli  import CLI